chapmanb/bcbio.variation/README.md

   - `trusted` -- Metadata annotation values that specify trusted variants not subjected to filtering.
 The example retains variants present in more than 75% of calls or 65% of different technologies.
+  - `untrusted` -- Specify threshold for variants that should be automatically filtered.
+The example excludes variants with support from less than 25% of the callers.
   - `xspecific` -- Identify and filter calls specific to a technology or calling method, when combining multiple callers and technologies.